tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

   1. Open http://ltd.local
   2. Verify the title is correct and that we aren't logged in yet
-  3. Click the “login” link in the nav bar
+  3. Click the "login" link in the nav bar
   4. Verify we're on the login page
-  5. Enter my username and password, then click the “Login” button
+  5. Enter my username and password, then click the "Login" button
   6. Get the success message
   7. Verify the page then redirects back to where I started, http://lesssthandot.com